ceph/ceph/doc/radosgw/notifications.rst

 .. contents::

 Bucket notifications provide a mechanism for sending information out of the radosgw when certain events are happening on the bucket.
-Currently, notifications could be sent to HTTP and AMQP0.9.1 endpoints.
+Currently, notifications could be sent to: HTTP, AMQP0.9.1 and Kafka endpoints.

 Note, that if the events should be stored in Ceph, in addition, or instead of being pushed to an endpoint, the `PubSub Module`_ should be used instead of the bucket notification mechanism.